 Minimising the Risk of Shark Encounters

 Even though shark attacks remain an unlikely danger for humans entering the water there is always a level of risk involved (albeit small).
 People cannot always control the natural environment but they can control their own behaviour.
-However small the risk is it does not mean that people should disregard the likelihood of an encounter and should consider simple precautions such as swimming at Life Saver patrolled beaches or protected swimming areas.
-Safety and an enjoyable visit to the beach can be enhanced by using common sense as to where one swims and what activities they undertake whilst in the water and being aware of what may provoke a shark.
+However small the risk is it does not mean that people should disregard the likelihood of an encounter and should consider some simple precautions.
+Water safety and an enjoyable visit to the beach can be enhanced by using common sense as to where one swims and what activities are undertaken whilst in the water.

-The following safety points highlight some considerations that may help minimise the risk:
+The following safety points should be considered and may help minimise the risk:

-- Swim at beaches patrolled by Surf Live Savers (they are there to keep an eye on your safety, to look for signs of danger and to assist if you get into trouble).
+- Swim at beaches patrolled by Surf Life Savers (they are there to keep an eye on your safety, to look for signs of danger and to assist if you get into trouble).

 - Do not swim, dive or surf where dangerous sharks are known to congregate.